Collagenase, clostridium histolyticum (By injection)

 How to Use This Medicine

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
-This medicine is given as a shot into the cord of the contracture in your hand.
+This medicine is given as a shot into your hand or penis.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how collagenase, Clostridium histolyticum works.
 Tell your doctor if you are using blood thinners (including high-dose aspirin or warfarin).

 Warnings While Using This Medicine